 Time: Turnaround time depends on project complexity, but typically it ranges between 8-14 weeks.

-- Screening and final edited products: We do not perform genotyping on picked clones due to capacity limitations.
-The individual scientist is tasked for this step.
-The facility will proceed to expand and hand over up to 3 edited clones (as frozen vials) identified by the scientist.
+Screening and final edited products: We do not perform genotyping on picked clones due to capacity limitations.
+Instead, internal costumers are tasked for this step.
+Once successful editing has been identified, the facility will proceed to expand 3-5 edited clones and hand them over as frozen vials.
 These clones will be also banked in our facility.

 To submit a request for Genome Targeting in JIRA: https://jira.imp.ac.at/servicedesk/customer/portal/4; click on Gene Targeting.

 If you wish to provide us with your own stem cell line and targeting reagents please attach relevant handling and QC information in the JIRA submission form.
-Be aware that you are solely responsible for the quality of the reagents you are providing to the facility.
+Provision of good quality starting material is solely the responsibility of the costumer.

 Human IPSC Reprogramming Service

-- We offer Sendai Virus non-integrating reprogramming technologies under feeder-free conditions to reprogram from healthy and diseased source material:
+We offer IMBA groups Sendai Virus non-integrating reprogramming technologies under feeder-free conditions to reprogram from healthy and diseased source material:

 - Blood (Peripheral Blood Mononuclear Cells (PBMCs).